LENT4869/Quori/README.md

   Hash of mnemonic is stored in `IndexedDB` with salt.
 Not sent anywhere.

 ---
 ## 🧪 For Web3 Users (Beta Notice)

 This is a **beta build**.
-For maximum safety, please:
+If you're a Web3 user, please follow these security suggestions:

-- Use a new test wallet (DO NOT import your real one)
+- Use a **new test wallet** (DO NOT import your real wallet)
-- Write down your 12 mnemonic words carefully
+- Carefully record the 12 mnemonic words shown on first launch — they won’t be shown again
-- If you reset RPS, all local data will be cleared
+- If you **reset the RPS**, the mnemonic and verification status will be erased and reinitialized
+- Your **local login history** (success/failure) will NOT be cleared during reset

 ---